kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## Introductions

-**Frederico (FSM): Hello, and thank your time.
+**Frederico (FSM): Hello, and thank your for your time.
 To start with, could you tell us about yourselves and how you got involved in Kubernetes?**

 **David**: I started working on